AndreaHobby/DiabetesProject/README.md

 # Diabetes Hospital Readmission Project

 ### Objective
-This is a project to analyze hospital readmission rates.
+This is a project to analyze hospital readmission in 130-US hospitals for years 1999-2008.

 ### Hypothesis
 Number of Hospital of diagnoses, # of procedures, # of inpatient visits, medication change, and number of emergency visits are associated with hospital readmission.